 She is the setter for her team.
 Think of that as the quarterback or the point guard.
 Setters play both front and back rows and must be able to block, serve and play defense.
 It’s her job to set the ball up for the hitters to make those amazing smashes over the net.
 Setters are required to be all over the court; however, they don’t get the glory.
 The crowd erupts for the hitters.
 As with any team sport, the position that scores gets the attention, but it takes the whole team to make that happen.

 So, when some boys at her school were making some chatter about which girl was the best player on the volleyball team, they commented that it was a hitter.
 They may not have been kind with their words or well-informed about each position as they debated the skill levels of the players.
 They’re teenagers, after all.
 Our daughter wasn’t particularly hurt by the noise.
 She has been a setter for years and realizes that the importance of her position isn’t always understood.
 Her biggest concern was the issue of singling out one player.
-If she hadn’t done her job as the setter, the hitter couldn’t have scored those points.
+If the passer didn’t pass and she didn’t do her job as the setter, the hitter couldn’t have scored those points.
 She was more bothered by the fact that these fellas didn’t get the big picture.
 It seemed to her that they missed the whole point of training and playing as a team.
-They simply didn’t understand the level of commitment and drive that’s required to make an athlete successful in a game, but they were more than ready to choose a favorite player.
+They didn’t understand the level of commitment and drive required to make teams successful, but they were more than ready to choose a favorite player.
 It’s true, not all of the positions are glamorous.
 Not all of the players stand out during every game.
 But, a team is definitely not held up by one person or one position.

 I kind of equate the setter skills in life to those things that we do so well, no one really sees the effort.
 Yet, if we didn’t do them, everyone would notice.
 The hitter couldn’t score if we didn’t set that ball, right?

 I’m thinking that the setter position of life requires a few specific beliefs for success.